szczyglis-dev/py-gpt/docs/source/extending.rst

 Adding a custom LLM provider
 ----------------------------

-Handling LLMs with LangChain and LlamaIndex is implemented through separated wrappers.
-This allows for the addition of support for any provider and model available via LangChain or LlamaIndex.
+Handling LLMs with LlamaIndex is implemented through separated wrappers.
+This allows for the addition of support for any provider and model available via LlamaIndex.
 All built-in wrappers for the models and its providers  are placed in the ``pygpt_net.provider.llms``.

 These wrappers are loaded into the application during startup using ``launcher.add_llm()`` method: